jacksleight/statamic-bard-texstyle/MIGRATION.md

 4. Move and rename `config/bard-paragraph-style.php` to `config/statamic/bard_texstyle.php`
 5. That's (kind of) it!

-The standard configuration format has changed slightly, however the Bard Paragraph Style format is still supported.
+The configuration format has changed slightly, however the Bard Paragraph Style format is still supported.
 I recommend updating your configuration to the new format when you can as support may be removed in the future.
 The most important changes you'll need to make are:

 1. Each style should have a key.
 2. Each style should have a type.